FabianIAM12/FlightSurety/README.md

 ## Install

-This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using HTML, CSS and JS) and server app scaffolding.
+This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (Angular) and server app scaffolding.

 To install, download or clone the repo, then:

+Step 1: Server
 `npm install`
 `truffle compile`
+Step 2: dApp
+`cd dapp2`
+`npm install`

 ## Develop Client